MCesarczyk/recruitment-frontend-final/Readme.md

 ## Additional remarks
 - commits should be done after every particular change, names should be self-explanatory
-- it's possible to use adittional libraries in order to complete tasks
+- it's possible to use additional libraries in order to complete tasks